HauklandJ/commitguard/README.md

 # CommitGuard

 CommitGuard is a Rust command-line application designed to manage git hooks for [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-It simplifies adding and removing a custom commit message validator in your git repository.
+It simplifies adding and removing a custom commit message validator in your git repository by modifying the `commit-msg` hook.

 ## Features